Implementing first Industry 4.0 Use Cases with DAG Tangle — Machine Tagging for Digital Twins

 How was the car driven?
 Few trips long distance or many trips short distance?
 How was it maintained?
 The answer to these questions pretty much determines the value of the car.
 CarPass can answer these questions in a trusted way.

 Spherity is piloting solutions for ensuring this trust in telematics data coming out of a vehicle.
 We are connecting the IOTA node with a telematics device.
 A further step might be to integrate IOTA in a telematics device itself.
 Further integration with sensors and actuators in a vehicle will be evaluated in order to extend the trust into the vhicle infrastructure down to the sensor level.

 This end-to-end architecture is especially important to eliminate vulnerabilities for tampering via e.g. malicious message injection inside a car.

 IOTA is a young technology with a not yet fully proven cryptographic foundation, but with a promising potential that deserves adoption for initial use case testing and prototyping.

 Of course there are real world and cyber security risks in adopting such a technology.
 We are aware of the risks and the development roadmap of missing features going forward.
 We believe that building prototypes is a reasonable way to better understand the technology and its underlying risks.

-In partnership with other enterprises, Interlinked Protocol gets new ideas to live, in order to demonstrate through concrete examples the capabilities and potentials of blockchain technologies as it relates to physical assets, objects, machines and devices.
+In partnership with other enterprises, Spherity gets new ideas to live, in order to demonstrate through concrete examples the capabilities and potentials of blockchain technologies as it relates to physical assets, objects, machines and devices.

 Interested in the Future of Identity and Digital Twinning?
 Get in touch with us: